berkeleynerd/crafting-an-interpreter-with-dart/README.md

 This builds the final version of the interpreter as it appears at the end of the book.

-You can also see what the interpreters look like at the end of each chapter.
-(I use this to make sure they are working even in the middle of the book.)
+You can also see what the interpreter looks like at the end of each chapter.
+(This is to make sure it is working even in the middle of the book.)
 This is driven by a script, `tool/bin/split_chapters.dart` that uses the same comment markers for the code snippets to determine which chunks of code are present in each chapter.
 It takes only the snippets that have been seen by the end of each chapter and produces a new copy of the source in `gen/`, one directory for each chapter's code.
 (These are also an easier way to view the source code since they have all of the distracting marker comments stripped out.)

 Then, each of those can be built separately.
 Run: